cam-leo/AmazonStocks/README.md

 Identified several key factors that significantly impact Amazon's stock price, including market trends, competitor actions, and major announcements.
 Analyzed historical data to correlate these factors with stock price fluctuations.

-Business Recommendations:
+## Business Recommendations:

-Based on the analysis, provided strategic recommendations for future actions.
+Based on the analysis, we should continue promoting Prime Day, especially in the NA region.
+Prime Day has a notable increase in all metrics for Amazon.
+Future actions can include increasing the budget spent on advertising Prime Day, or increasing the length.
-Suggestions included timing of major announcements, strategies to outperform competitors, and approaches to leverage key metrics for better decision-making.
+Other suggestions included timing of other major announcements, strategies to outperform competitors, and approaches to leverage key metrics for better decision-making.